jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 ### Define Cells

 In the Define Cells dialogue it is possible to assign squares to cells.
 The user selects squares by drawing a rectangle with the mouse, selecting a cell (colour) and pressing 'Assign'.
-The 'Toggle' function, which can also be invoked by pressing 't', switches between the heatmap and regular display.

-Any changes made will be saved in the 'All Squares' file, depending on the selected save options.
+Any changes made will be saved when the user exits the recorisng Viewer, depending on the selected save options.

 <figure style="text-align: center;">
   <img src="Images/define_cells_dialog.png"  width="900">